maxhebditch/batchgit/README.md

         $ batchgit -status
         $ batchgit -s
         $ batchgit -s ./
-        $ batchgit -s bin pseudoAb antigencalc
+        $ batchgit -s repo1 repo2 repo3

 The script will pull the list of git repos it's tracking from the configuration file and will list any modified, untracked or commited files in red.
 Alternatively just current or a list of specific ones.
+The specific repos, `repo1`, `repo2`, and `repo3` in the above example, have to be in your `~/.batchgitrc` file.

 ###git pull

         $ batchgit -pull
         $ batchgit -d
         $ batchgit -d ./
-        $ batchgit -d bin pseudoAb antigencalc
+        $ batchgit -d repo1 repo2 repo3

 Script will loop through git repositories and pull from remote source.
 Or just specific ones or current.